Information about the Register of Electors and how to register to vote

 The way we all register to vote has changed

-The registration system changes on 10 June 2014.
-The new system is called 'Individual Electoral Registration'.
+The new registration system is called 'Individual Electoral Registration'.

 How is the new system different?

 - You can now register online at www.gov.uk/register-to-vote

 - Everyone is responsible for registering themselves.
 Under the old system the 'head of every household' could register everyone who lived at their address

 - You need to provide a few more details to register - including your national insurance number and date of birth.
 This makes the electoral register more secure